-A high white plastered wall protected our house from the service lane, where undesirable characters used to meet and plan diabolical schemes to steal, plunder and even murder, white people.
+A high white plastered wall protected our house from the service lane, where undesirable characters used to meet and plan diabolical schemes to steal, plunder, and even the murder of white people.

-Our backyard had two such rooms, one for the black nanny, who helped my mother with the cooking and the other for a black man, who cleaned the house and tended the garden.
+We had two such rooms in our backyard, one for the black nanny, who also helped my mother with the cooking, and the other for a black man, who cleaned the house and tended the garden.

 The black man, when I was a child of about 12 was John.
 Mostly he stayed in his room until my mother needed him for some chore.
 Then she would send me to call him.

-One day I did the forbidden thing, peering into the murky darkness, through the door, John had left open, I saw. huddled together, smoking some stinking thing, probably marijuana two or three black people.
-Scared to utter a sound I carried on walking, as John ran up in a hurry to shut the door.
+One day I did the forbidden thing.
+I peered into the murky darkness, through the door John had left open.
+Two or three black people, huddled together, smoking some stinking thing, probably marijuana.
+I was too scared to utter a sound and carried on walking.
+John ran up in a hurry and shut the door.

-I didn't think much about the incident and certainly wasn't about to discuss anything with John.
-The only time I had ever spoken to a black man was to tell him to do something.
-Conversing with the man was out of the question.
+I didn't think much about the incident and I certainly wasn't going to discuss anything with John, because the only time I had ever spoken to a black man was to tell him to do something.
+It never entered my mind to converse with the man.

-But John had a warning for me.
-Shaking from nervousness, his flat nose quivering, he whispered, fear in his eyes, " they have seen the tokoloshe".
+But John felt a need to tell me, out of concern for my well-being, as I learned later.
+Shaking from nervousness, his flat nose quivering, he whispered, with fear in his eyes, " they have seen the tokoloshe".

-"Break the spell of the tokoloshe", they begged John.
-That's how I learned that our man John was one of the most important witch doctors in the county and that he had the power to break evil spells.
+They had come to him to break the spell of the tokoloshe.
+That's how I learned that our man, John was one of the most important witch doctors in the country and that he had the power to break evil spells.

 My carrots were doing well and leaves were beginning to sprout from my radishes.
 I felt like a regular farmer.

 One day, I went to check on my carrots, I heard shouting from the lane, a scuffle of feet, then, John's voice pleading: "don't do it".
-In a flash they were on top of the wall, two dark shadows with pangas (a vicious knife with a long, sharp curved blade) I ran for dear life, not being able to outrun those murderers, I was finished.
+In a flash, they were on top of the wall, two dark shadows with pangas (a vicious knife with a long, sharp curved blade).
+I ran for dear life.
+I couldn't outrun those murderers.
+I'm finished, I thought.
 All of a sudden, the wall came crashing down, exactly on the spot where only a moment ago I had been harvesting carrots.

-The two hooligans came crashing down with the wall, both injured preventing them from carrying out their diabolical plan.
+The two hooligans came crashing down with the wall, both injured sufficiently to prevent them from carrying out their diabolical plan.